 It’s perfect for a romantic evening on the stoop, a feminine brunch or bridal shower, a sunset cocktail party on the lanai… coconut milk bath party for 1… maybe 2 (?)
 It’s honestly perfect for just about anything you want to add a little loveliness too!

-How to Make a Sparkling Pink Grapefruit Cocktail – Step by Step
+How to Make This Recipe – Step by Step

 1. Slice and assemble your cucumber garnish and set it aside.